Cuban–American lobby: Political influence

 In the 1980s, most Cuban expatriate interest groups were only active in southern Florida.
 These groups were splintered and their voice was poorly organized.
 The lobby became more powerful after many organizations pledged to change the inner workings of Cuban government, as powers within the U.S. government shared the same objective.
 The Reagan administration strongly supported the Cuban American National Foundation (CANF), which formed the month the president took office.
 The lobby built institutional ties with the administration through their ideological sameness, giving conservative Cuban-American groups growing influence and increasingly early access to information through the 1980s.Organizations within the lobby have affected public policy by collaborating with both Republican and Democratic lawmakers.
 One of the most notable collaborations occurred in 1992 between the Cuban American National Foundation and Democrat Robert Torricelli.
 Torricelli, whose liberal views on the embargo characterized his early career, sought election campaign funds from the CANF.
 He adopted a stronger anti-Castro, pro-embargo stance, secured CANF funds, and was reelected to Congress.
-Torricelli subsequently sponsored the Cuban Democracy Act, often referred to as the Torricelli Act, which was signed into law by Bill Clinton in 1992.
+Torricelli subsequently sponsored the Cuban Democracy Act, often referred to as the Torricelli Act, which was signed into law by President George H. W. Bush in 1992.

 The conservative lobby's influence waned when Jorge Mas Canosa, founder of the Cuban American National Foundation, died in 1997.
 The international custody case of Elián González, which lasted from November 1999 to June 2000, also had negative effects on conservative influence within the Cuban-American community.
 The rise of moderate and liberal influence within the community are often partially attributed to Canosa's death and González's repatriation into Cuba.While still influential, the Cuba lobby appears to be weakening due to dissenting opinions within groups.
 Younger Cuban-Americans are more likely to be open-minded regarding relations between the two countries and the lifting of the embargo.

 Rising influence of moderate voices allowed room for the agribusiness lobby to push for reforms that softened the embargo.
 The lobby campaigned for the Trade Sanction Reform and Export Enhancement Act of 2000, with success partially due to conflict within the Cuban-American community after the death of Canosa and the case of Elián González.
 The law allowed for the trade of some agricultural and medical goods between the two nations.

 A more persuasive reason for the agribusiness lobby's success and the rise of moderate and liberal voices is the recent economic reforms instituted by Raúl Castro.
 For instance, the proportion of state-owned agricultural land has fallen from 75% in 1992 to 20.7% in 2012.